nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `addCto PROJECT_INDEX n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

+* Adds a contact to the project at the specified `PROJECT_INDEX`.
+* The project index refers to the number shown beside the project in the side menu.
+  The index **must be a positive integer** 1, 2, 3, …​

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)
 </div>